nickgismokato/NickgismokatoWebsite/docs/ReunionLog/Warcraftlogs/OAuth.md

-# OAuth2
+# `OAuth 2.0`

-`OAuth2` is the authentication service which WarcraftLogs is utilizing.
+`OAuth 2.0` is the authentication service which WarcraftLogs is utilizing.
 A client has to be made at [WarcraftLogs API](https://www.warcraftlogs.com/api/docsm).
 The link is a link to the documentation on how to do it.

 ## How it works